-Since the wood is very hard, heavy and strong and resistant to warping and cracking, it can be dried to make flooring, doors, windows and furniture.
-After polishing, the timber becomes super smooth and glossy which is why it is exported to make parquet flooring tiles and other specialty works.
+Since the wood is very hard, heavy, and strong and resistant to both warping and cracking, it can be dried to make flooring, doors, windows and furniture.
+After polishing, the timber becomes a super smooth and glossy solid wood, which is why it is exported to make parquet flooring tiles and other specialty works.

 Common Name: Bailey’s acacia, Cootamundra wattle

 Native Area: Southern New South Wales in Australia, naturalized in Victoria

 Bailey’s acacia or the Cootamundra is a small tree which is prized for ornamental purposes in several parts of Australia.
 It is not as commonly used for its wood, as the tree exhibits a beautiful shape and even more beautiful yellow flowers.

 It is more common to use the tree for its wood once its life cycle begins to reach a close, though at that point, the wood isn’t as high quality.
 Additionally, these trees easily escape cultivation, and are now considered as an invasive species where they have been introduced.
 So chop them down when you can!

 Cootamundra wattle has a Janka hardness of 1,710, with a uniform texture and interlocked grain.
 Though it has decent natural luster, it is neither durable nor resistant to insects.
 The heartwood is a charming light pink color with a slightly lighter sapwood, though there is no distinct edge separating them.

 This small tree had many uses and was often used to revitalize areas such as road verge and mines.
 Australian aborigines used the wood to build shields, spears and other weapons, and the bark was used for tannins.